House passes bill decriminalizing marijuana; Senate fortunes unclear

 “Of course, we will need Republicans to pass a legalization bill in the Senate, and we will be working hard to try and get them,” Schumer said.

+White House press secretary Jen Psaki said at a regular press briefing Friday afternoon that Biden “agrees that we need to rethink our approach” to marijuana laws.
+She did not indicate whether he supports the House-passed legislation.

+“We look forward to working with Congress to achieve our shared goals and will continue having discussions with them about this objective,” Psaki said.

 In addition to eliminating criminal penalties for the manufacture, distribution or possession of marijuana, the MORE Act would provide for the regulation and taxation of legal cannabis sales.
-It also would provide for the expungement of federal marijuana convictions dating to 1971 and bars the denial of federal public benefits or security clearances on the basis of marijuana offenses.
+It also would provide for the expungement of federal marijuana convictions dating to 1971 and bar the denial of federal public benefits or security clearances on the basis of marijuana offenses.

 The past decade has seen a significant shift in public attitudes toward marijuana, with all but a handful of states having changed their laws.
 According to the National Conference of State Legislatures, 37 states and the District of Columbia have legalized medical marijuana use.
-Eighteen states and the District allow non-medical use.
+Eighteen states and the District allow nonmedical use.
 The drug has also become a jobs creator, with legal cannabis sales totaling $19 billion in 2020 and expected to reach $41 billion by 2025.

 Decriminalizing marijuana at the federal level would not end the vast majority of cannabis-use prosecutions, which occur in state courts.
 But it would end troublesome conflicts between state and federal law for those states that have loosened pot restrictions and would greatly ease commerce for the multibillion-dollar cannabis industry.